jiaminzhudd/jiaminzhudd/README.md

 - 👋 Hi, I’m @jiaminzhudd
 - 👀 I’m interested in finding good food to eat
 - 🌱 I’m currently learning about baseline skus
-- 💞️ I’m building a snowflake table to hold Xray execution data
+- 💞️ I’m building a retail catalog and inventory open api flow
 - 📫 How to reach me: slack

 <!---